 - Being in good overall health with no underlying medical conditions, such as diabetes or heart disease

 - Have been cleared for plastic surgery by a primary care physician

 - Eating a well-rounded, healthy diet that includes adequate protein

 - Being a nonsmoker

 - Being prepared mentally to undergo more than one surgery and take the time needed to recover

 - Having realistic expectations about the results

-Most patients considering body contouring surgery after weight loss have already demonstrated the commitment and mental stamina necessary to be a promising candidate for the procedures by taking the steps needed to lose weight.
-Our surgeons encourage you to discuss any concerns you may have about being a good candidate for surgery.
+Most patients considering body contouring surgery after weight loss have already demonstrated a commitment to their new, healthy lifestyles.
+By achieving a healthy, maintainable weight, you may be a promising candidate for these procedures.
+Our surgeons encourage you to discuss any concerns you may have about your candidacy or the process of body contouring surgery.

 - Natural, long-lasting results that are never overdone